Board of Directors

 (Photo by Robby Klein/Contour by Getty Images)

-Luchina Fisher is an Emmy Award-winning filmmaker, writer, speaker and educator on a mission to tell stories that move the world.
-Her short documentary THE DADS, executive produced by Dwyane Wade and acquired by Netflix, won the 2024 Daytime Emmy Award for Outstanding Short Form Program and GLAAD’s Special Recognition Award.
-Her feature directorial debut, MAMA GLORIA, about a Black trans elder activist, was nominated for a 2022 GLAAD Media Award and broadcast on PBS.
+Luchina Fisher (she/her) is an Emmy award-winning director, producer and writer on a mission to tell stories that move the world.
+Her short documentary THE DADS, about five fathers of trans kids bonding on a weekend fishing trip, won the 2024 Daytime Emmy Award for Outstanding Short Form Program.
+The film was executive produced by Dwyane Wade and acquired by Netflix.
+Her directorial debut, MAMA GLORIA, about a Black trans elder activist, was nominated for a 2022 GLAAD Media Award and broadcast on PBS.
 She is also the director of the award-winning short documentary TEAM DREAM, executive produced by Queen Latifah, and the award-winning feature documentary LOCKED OUT, about the barriers to Black homeownership.
+Her latest feature documentary THE DADS follows some of the same fathers from her Emmy Award winning short.
 Her new project about the unsung history of Black queer presence in music was the winner of the 2023 PitchBLACK Film Forum.
-Luchina has received support from Firelight Media, Chicken & Egg, Tribeca Studios, The Gotham, Sisters in Cinema, Black Public Media and more.
-She is also a visiting professor in film and media arts at Fairfield University.
-For more, visit luchinafisher.com.

 Toni R. Isreal